aws-samples/migrate-fileserver-to-fsx-windows/README.md

 ## Prerequisites

-1. If using Robocopy, the source file server needs a drive mapping to destination FSx.
+1. If using Robocopy, the source file server needs VPN\Direct Connect connectivity between source file server and AWS FSx.
+2. A drive mapping to destination FSx.
 Open powershell as Administrator, and run: `net use Z: \\FSxDNSName\D$`
     Alternatively if you do not have a VPN to AWS, you can:
     1. Run 1-CheckPermissions.ps1 on source file server to create an XML file with all share information. ( Path: $LogLocation\SmbShares.xml )
     2. Copy that file to a domain joined EC2 Windows instance in the same subnet as FSx Windows.